rwth-iat/rte/README.md

 - [iFBSpro](https://github.com/ltsoft-gmbh/ifbspro): A full-featured KS graphical client, originally intended for function block engineering, written in Tcl and Tks
 - [henson](https://github.com/acplt/henson): A client-side web-based KS client for inspecting and modifying OV objects, written in JavaScript

+An (incomplete) approach towards a Python client library for KS servers can be found in the `tools/kshttp-python/` directory of this repository.

 ### Miscellaneous Tools